 - Peroxide Value (PV) testing determines the amount of oxidation in a lipid sample.
 Peroxides are the first indicator that a lipid is oxidizing.

-- Anisidine Value (p-AV) testing determines the amount of aldehydes in a lipid sample.
+- Anisidine Value (p-AV) testing determines the number of aldehydes in a lipid sample.
 This test is often paired with the PV, as aldehydes are the secondary indicator of lipid oxidization.

 - TOTOX is a calculation including both PV and p-AV values.